aquaULB/solving_pde_mooc/notebooks/04_PartialDifferentialEquations/04_04_Diffusion_Implicit.md

 ## Numerical solution

 To test the above numerical methods we use the same example as in the previous notebook.
-The source term in eq. \ref{eq:1Dheat2} is $\sigma = 2\sin(\pi x)$and the initial condition is $T_0(x) = \sin(2\pi x)$.
+The source term in eq. \ref{eq:1Dheat2} is $\sigma = 2\sin(\pi x)$ and the initial condition is $T_0(x) = \sin(2\pi x)$.
 To make the algorithms work a bit more, we increase the diffusivity parameter to $\alpha=0.1$.
-The exact solution of the equation is then,
+The exact solution of the equation is,

 \begin{equation}
 \label{eq:solution1DHeat}
 T(x,t)=e^{-4\pi^2\alpha t}\sin(2\pi x) + \frac{2}{\pi^2\alpha}(1-e^{-\alpha\pi^2 t})\sin(\pi x).
 \end{equation}

 To get started we import some helper functions.
 The corresponding modules are part of the course's `module` directory and its path has to be added to the Python search path.
-The only exception is the `pde_module` that is located in the current notebook's directory, as they are not useful for other notebooks.
+The only exception is the `pde_module` that is located in the current notebook's directory, as it is not useful for other notebooks.

 ```{code-cell} ipython3
 import sys